Expands a weight specification into a weight matrix to be used

 data.framewith same number of rows asdata

-matrixwith same number of rows asdatInf,NAweights will be interpreted as that those variables must not be changed and are fixated.Infweights perform much better than setting a weight to a large number.
+matrixwith same number of rows asdatInf,NAweights are interpreted as variables that must not be changed.Infweights perform much better than setting a weight to a large number.

 See also